 The Data Services team provides research support through classes and consultations in REDCap, data management, data visualization, and other topics.
-Class descriptions and links to a request form are below.
+Class descriptions are below.
 The Data Services team also manages the NYU Data Catalog.
 If you would like to share descriptions of your data on the catalog, please contact firstname.lastname@example.org.

 Classes and Workshops

-The data services team also offers the following workshops periodically throughout the year, or upon request (minimum 5 attendees).
+The data services team also offers the following workshops periodically throughout the year.
 To find out about scheduled classes, subscribe to the Data Services listserv here.

 REDCap is a secure, HIPAA compliant web-based application that supports efficient data capture for research studies.
 Participants in this introductory workshop will learn to build web-based data collection forms, to use basic REDCap functionality and export data.
 Use of REDCap requires an NYULMC KID and password.